The line crossed across the Big Sioux a number of times, crossing between Iowa and South Dakota.

 Today, D&I continues to operate the line from Sioux Falls to Sioux City, as well as the Dell Rapids branch.

 Crossing the Big Sioux River near Canton, this large structure survived the flood of 1915, which devastated the area.
+Unfortunately, it could not hold up to a major ice jam and flooding in March 2019.

 Unfortunately when I visited the bridge, it was far too cold to try anything and get up closer to the bridge, but not cold enough to make the ice safe.
+Even worse, the bridge failed on March 15th, 2019.
+A new structure was later built to replace the bridge.

 The author ranks this bridge as being moderately significant, due to the unique design of a riveted Pratt truss.